 HAVE ADOPTED THE DEFINITION

-A key category of the IHRA Working Definition of Antisemitism adoptions has been institutions of higher education, with 345 overall, and 8 colleges and universities worldwide adopted the definition in 2023.
+A key category of the IHRA Working Definition of Antisemitism adoptions has been institutions of higher education, with 348 overall, and 1 colleges and universities worldwide adopted the definition in 2024 so far (2 adoptions from previous years were added).

-Despite the troubling increase in antisemitism on campuses, only one U.S. higher education institution, Boston University, adopted the IHRA’s Working Definition of Antisemitism this year.
-This adoption, however, was only facilitated by the student government, thus limiting its overall efficacy.
+Despite the troubling increase in antisemitism on campuses, only not one U.S. higher education institution adopted the IHRA’s Working Definition of Antisemitism this year.

 HAVE ADOPTED THE DEFINITION

-In the United Kingdom, 271 regional, local, and municipal governments have adopted the definition, as have 123 in the United States, 55 in Argentina, 20 in Canada, 13 in Italy, nine in Germany, eight in France, five in Australia, three each in Spain and Venezuela, and two each in Brazil and Poland.
+In the United Kingdom, 271 regional, local, and municipal governments have adopted the definition, as have 133 in the United States, 56 in Argentina, 30 in Canada, 15 in Italy, 12 in Brazil, nine in Germany, eight in France, six in both Australia and Poland, four in Spain, and three in Venezuela.

 IHRA Adoptions & Endorsements